Izenz/Izenz/README.md

 ## About me 🌱
 - 👋 Hello World!
 My name is Joel, I'm a Multimedia Engineer graduate with a passion for videogames and coding.
-- 🎯 Currently trying to break through the videogame industry by landing my first job.
+- 🎯 Currently on the grind as a Junior C++ Programmer for Zitro.
 - 💬 Talk to me about games, esports, regular sports, anything!
-Always willing to chat for a while and make new friends.
+Always willing to chat for a bit.
 - 📚 I’m currently learning Korean language!

 ## How to reach me 📫